Tuesday, March 06, 2018

 After passing by the Church of Cateel we went to Aliwagwag Falls which was twenty kilometers away on the way to Compostela, Davao de Oro.
 The falls could be seen just by the bridge.
 Tried crossing the monkey bridge over the falls which was a steel rope but with a harness for safety.

 Then we next proceeded to San Victor Island near Brgy.
 Kinablangan, Baganga.
-It was a three hectare island owned by the diocese.
+It was a three-hectare island owned by the diocese.
 It was just about 200 meters from the mainland with soft ivory white sand on the part facing the mainland.
 Had lunch there with food we brought along.
 While I was snorkeling I saw some edible sea weeds “lato” which I dove and harvested some which became part of our lunch.

 San Victor Island with the foreground already the beach on the mainland.